premmethe13/racc/README.md

 # racc
-We works to create a network of active Crisis Cells and Volunteers across India to prevent rape, sexual violence, and any other kind of harassment and abuse.
+We work to create a network of active Crisis Cells and Volunteers across India to prevent rape, sexual violence, and any other kind of harassment and abuse.